bushblade/Mern-Ecommerce/notes.md

 Redux subscription for cartItems in LS - simpler less repetitive

 Stick with identifying product by \_id  rather than renaming as product

+userController sends back more specific responses for not found or wrong password